davidmoten/xsd-forms/README.md

 xsd-forms
 =========

-You have a data model and you want to make a web form.
-This product does the menial ui creation and entry validation work for you and then allows you to customize it as you wish using css and jquery.
+You have a data model and you want to make a web form. *xsd-forms* does the menial ui creation and entry validation work for you and then allows you to customize it as you wish using css and jquery.
+The form it produces is 100% html and js without any server side dependency beyond how you process the submitted xml.
+The form is thus language agnostic in terms of your backend.

 This project is largely written in Scala with a small amount of Java.